Mongol campaigns in Central Asia

-Mongol campaigns in Central Asia occurred after the unification of the Mongol and Turkic tribes on the Mongolian Plateau in 1206.
-Smaller military operations of the Mongol Empire in Central Asia included the destruction of surviving Merkit and Naimans (which involved forays into Cumania) and the conquest of Qara Khitai.
+The Mongol Empire conducted several campaigns in Central Asia after the unification of the Mongol and Turkic tribes on the Mongolian Plateau in 1206.
+Smaller military operations included the destruction of surviving Merkit and Naimans (which involved forays into Cumania) and the conquest of Qara Khitai.
 These were followed by a major campaign against Khwarazm.
 Expansion into Central Asia began in 1209 as Genghis Khan sent an expedition to pursue rivals who had fled to the region and threatened his new empire.
 The Uyghur kingdom Qocho and leaders of the Karluks submitted voluntarily to the Mongol Empire and married into the imperial family.
 By 1218 the Mongols controlled all of Xinjiang and by 1221 all the territories of the former Khwarazmian Empire.
 In 1236, the Mongols defeated the eastern portions of Cumania and swept into Eastern Europe.

 Destruction of the Merkit–Naiman alliance (1209)

 The Merkit had a long-standing feud with the Borjigin clan to which Temujin, the future Genghis Khan, belonged.
 They and the Naimans opposed the rise of Genghis Khan.
 They joined with the forces of Jamukha and Toghrul to oppose Temujin in the Battle of Chakirmaut in 1204.
 Temujin defeated the alliance, and the surviving Merkit and Naimans fled into Western Siberia, where they eventually gathered at the Irtysh.
 Temujin's victory against the alliance consolidated his control of the Mongol and Turkic tribes in the region.
 In 1206, he was elected the khan of the new Mongol Empire and given the name Genghis Khan.
 In either late 1208 or early 1209, as part of the conquest of Siberia, a Mongol expedition commanded by Genghis Khan's oldest son, Jochi, met the Merkits and Naimans at a branch of the Irtysh.
 The Merkit commander Toqto'a was killed in action, and many of his soldiers drowned in the river attempting to flee.

 The Merkits and Naimans who survived the battle regrouped at the Chu but were again defeated.
 The surviving Merkit fled first to the Uyghurs approaching Turpan.
 After the Uyghurs allied with the Mongols, they fled west, past Qara Khitai to the Qangli Kipchaks of Cumania.
 The Naiman leader Kuchlug fled south to Qara Khitai.
 The Merkit might have accompanied him briefly, but soon made their way further west.